-If you’ve ever been intimated by making paella, this tutorial is all you need to get going!
-This saffron-infused easy seafood paella with shrimp and lobster is a simpler take on traditional paella with fewer ingredients and no special pan.
+This saffron-infused easy seafood paella with shrimp and lobster is a simpler take on the traditional beloved Spanish dish with fewer ingredients and no special pan.
 It will deliver the WOW factor on all level, but you don’t need to wait for a special occasion to make it!

 What is Paella?